NashedShahRoni22/Student-Association-Managament-System-Client/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### 'features'
-1. Manager can add notice, recent activity, meetings, write blog.(Can Delete Also).
+1. President can add notice, recent activity, meetings.(Can Delete Also).
-2. Students can add their comments.
+2. Students can add blogs and their comments in blogs.
-3. Admin can see membership request and can approve.
+3. President can apply for festive.
-4. Admin can see event request and can approve.
+3. Admin can see festive request and can approve.
+All user can see festive after approve.
-5. Students can apply for event booking.
+4. Students can see club members.